-Be sure to check the appropriate box for the type of order you are requesting, whether you only want a final order of protection or if you are also seeking an emergency ex parte protective order because you are in immediate and present danger.1
+Be sure to check the appropriate box for the type of order you are requesting, whether you only want a final protective order or if you are also seeking an emergency ex parte protective order because you are in immediate and present danger.1

-If the courts are closed, call the police and they can help you get an emergency temporary protective order that will last until the next business day when you can file with the court.1
+If the courts are closed, call the police and they can help you get an emergency temporary order of protection that will last until the next court appearance, which should happen within 14 days.1

 You can also find links to petitions online by going to the OK Download Court Forms page.